RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-database.md

 1.  _(Optional)_  Back up the database to minimize data loss.

-1. Use [`rladmin`]({{<relref "/rs/references/cli-utilities/rladmin/upgrade">}}) to upgrade the database:
+1. Use [`rladmin`]({{<relref "/rs/references/cli-utilities/rladmin/upgrade">}}) to upgrade the database.
+During the upgrade process, the database will restart without losing any data.

+    To upgrade a database without modules:

     ``` shell
     rladmin upgrade db <database name | database ID>
     ```

-    This restarts the database.
-No data is lost.

-    If the database has modules enabled and new module versions are available in the cluster, run `rladmin upgrade db` with additional parameters to upgrade the module versions when you upgrade the database.
+    However, if the database has modules enabled and new module versions are available in the cluster, run `rladmin upgrade db` with additional parameters to upgrade the module versions when you upgrade the database.

     {{<warning>}}
 The upgrade process does not validate the module upgrade arguments, and incorrect arguments can cause unexpected downtime.
 Run module upgrade commands in a test environment before you upgrade modules in production.